Skip to content

 99. Details/number of hotspots/fires in company estates?

-The company reports that in 2021 there were 0 incidents of fire in its own operations.
+The company reports that there were zero fire incidents in its operations in 2023.

 • N